yoshuawuyts/state-atom/README.md

 frontend.
 Changes saved to the atom are immutable, returning mutable copies when read.
 Only when actively persisting the state back to the atom will listeners fire and changes propagate throughout the application.

+## Thanks
+Shout out to [Raynos](https://github.com/raynos) for creating Mercury and its dependencies of which this package makes heavy use.
+The original version of this package was extracted from Mercury.

 ## See Also
 - [barracks](https://github.com/yoshuawuyts/barracks) - action dispatcher for unidirectional data flows